-"You do not want to believe any of the things that I said, do you?"
-I told him.
-"It does not matter, though.
-The conflict between our views is irreducible.
+I rose slowly to my knees.

+"I did not say that I had failed."

+"You said that you cannot go on to your destination."
+I looked back,

+views is irreducible.
 I see desire as hidden identity and striving as its growth.
 You do not."
 I moved my hands forward and rested them on my knees.
 "If for you the greatest good is union with the Absolute, then why do you not fly to join it now, in the form of the all-pervading Chaos which approaches?
 If I fail here, it will become Absolute.
 As for me, I must try, for so long as there is breath within me, to raise up a Pattern against it.
-I do this because I am what I am, and I am the man who could have been king in Amber."

-Hugi lowered his head.
+I do this because I am what I am, and I am the man who could have been king in Amber." lowered his Hugi head.
 "I'll see you eat crow first," he said, and he chuckled.
 I reached out quickly and twisted his head off, wishing that I had time to build a fire.
-Though he made it look like a sacrifice, it is difficult to say to whom the moral victory belonged, since I was planning on doing it anyway.
+Though he made it look like a sacrifice, it is difficult to say to whom the moral victory belonged, since I was

+planning on doing it anyway.